meaganwilkins/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 ## Violence Intervention and Prevention (VIP) Center
 If you experience an incident of sex- or gender-based discrimination or interpersonal violence, we encourage you to report it.
 While you may talk to a faculty member or TA/RA/GA, understand that as a "Responsible Employee" of the University these individuals MUST report any acts of violence (including verbal bullying and sexual harassment) to the University's Title IX Coordinator in the IEEO Office.
 If you would like to speak with someone who may be able to afford you confidentiality, you can visit the [Violence Intervention and Prevention (VIP) Center’s website](https://www.uky.edu/vipcenter/content/faq) (offices located in Frazee Hall, lower level; email them; or call (859) 257-3574), [the Counseling Center’s (CC) website](http://www.uky.edu/counselingcenter/student-resources) (106 Frazee Hall; (859) ), and the [University Health Services (UHS) website](https://ukhealthcare.uky.edu/university-health-service/student-health/our-student-services); the VIP Center, CC, and UHS are confidential resources on campus. **The VIP Center accepts walk-in appointments**.

+**I would include the course information before the additional student information**

 # Course Information

 ## Meeting Schedule